Trinkes/jobs_fleek/README.md

 A FastAPI application with Celery background tasks, using PostgreSQL, Redis, and LocalStack for AWS services simulation.

+## Challenge considerations

+### /media/status/{job_id} endpoint

+The current design has `/media/status/{job_id}` return the complete media resource.
+While this works functionally, it might be unexpected since:

+- I would expect "status" endpoints to return lightweight status information
+- The endpoint name suggests it's about status, but it returns full resource data

+**Alternatives to consider:**
+- **Option 1:** Use `/media/{resource_id}` for complete resources, `/media/status/{job_id}` for status only
+- **Option 2:** Rename to `/media/jobs/{job_id}` to better reflect that it returns complete job results

+The current approach works but could be more predictable for API consumers.

 ## Tech Stack

 - **FastAPI**: Modern, fast web framework for building APIs